Get your meal prep in gear with these easy-to-implement tips for simple, healthy meal planning and weekly meal prep!

 But I broke the anti-leftovers habit when I started putting all my leftovers in the fridge in individual containers instead of one big pot or bowl.
 It seems simple, but there's something about heating up a pre-portioned scoop of mashed potatoes (rather than scooping a serving out of a big block of cold potatoes, yuck) that makes me much more amenable to the whole "eating the same food again" thing.

 Another great trick if you have leftover-averse family members?
 Mix and match your leftovers so you never have the same meal twice.
-Fill a plate with some of Tuesday’s Jambalaya and yesterday’s Chicken and pair it with a fresh side of fruit or salad to help leftovers feel like an entirely different meal instead of the same thing over and over again.
+Fill a plate with some of Tuesday's Vegan Jambalaya and yesterday's Lemon Garlic Chicken and pair it with a fresh side of fruit or salad to help leftovers feel like an entirely different meal instead of the same thing over and over again.

 9. Keep swap-able staples on hand